GyulyVGC/sniffnet/CONTRIBUTING.md

 ## None of the above?

-In case you whish to contribute in a different way, you can consider helping me writing a ```lib.rs``` file with some tests on the application.
+In case you whish to contribute in a different way, you can consider helping me writing a ```lib.rs``` file or some tests on the application.

 That'd be amazing!